 El Mundo (The World) is the news article about himself that Juan José Millás “[W]as not able to write […] as I had just been run over by a novel.”
 It is a 200-page book that starts with his childhood in Valencia, and ends with a car trip to Valencia.
 Millás is still very much alive.

 Both authors describe childhoods spent in places that in a way are at the far edge of the world.
 Both vividly describe the wet cold of winter.
-They both master words.
-Being autobiographies, as can be expected these books differ greatly from the usual works of both authors: one is a poet, the other a novelist and journalist, and the autobiographies are used by both authors to radically transform the way they relate to writing.
+They both master the use of words.
+Being autobiographies, these books as can be expected to differ greatly from the usual works of both authors: one is a poet, the other a novelist and journalist, and their autobiographies are used by both authors to radically transform the way they relate to writing.

 The poet versus the journalist?

-Memoirs is not as much an autobiography as it is a chronicle of Neftali Ricardo Reyes Basoalto’s (Neruda’s real name) life.
-It is precisely the chronicle of his life in the world.
-And, given the intensity of Neruda’s amazing life, plus the fact that he travelled and lived in most continents, Memoirs therefore becomes the history of the world from 1904 to 1973.
+Memoirs is not so much an autobiography of Neftali Ricardo Reyes Basoalto’s (Neruda’s real name) as a chronicle of his life.
+More precisely, the chronicle of his life in the world.
+And given the intensity of Neruda’s amazing life, plus the fact that he travelled and lived in most continents, Memoirs becomes a history of the world from 1904 to 1973.
 Neruda the consul, the exile, the militant communist, met a great many of the intellectuals, artists and politicians of his time.
-The woods around Temuco, the encounters with Fidel Castro and Che Guevara, the endowment of the Nobel Prize in 1971, the flowers of Isla Negra, the candidacy to the presidency, the friendship with Garcia Lorca and the death of Allende (which would precede his by less than two weeks) — are all events that in Memoirs are given equal importance.
+The woods around Temuco, his encounters with Fidel Castro and Che Guevara, the endowment of the Nobel Prize in 1971, the flowers of Isla Negra, his candidacy to the presidency, his friendship with Garcia Lorca and Allende’s death (which would precede his by less than two weeks) — all are events of equal importance in Memoirs.
 Five hundred pages are hardly enough to fit everything, and the description of some of these events leave us hungry for more detail.
-Neruda narrates quickly and concisely, knowing he has very much to tell, and grants us a slight poetic decoration here and there, lest we forget that he is a poet… The correspondent/poet unflinchingly records the history of the world, of Latin America, and of Chile.
+Neruda writes quickly and concisely, knowing he has a lot to tell, and grants us a slight poetic decoration here and there, lest we forget that he’s a poet… Thus the correspondent/poet unflinchingly records the history of the world, Latin America, and Chile.

 In El Mundo, (Premio Planeta in 2007, Premio Nacional de Narrativa in 2008) Millás gives us a mere handful of his life’s episodes.
 Simple episodes.
 Episodes that could have very well happened to any of us.
-Episodes that by the exquisite hand of Millás become uncannily surreal.
-They are so candidly narrated that one cannot help but feel every raw bone of his as if it were ours, and one cannot help but earnestly cry and laugh.
-A person’s mundo embraces what is seen with a child’s eyes, includes the cruelty of conservative schooling, holds the attachment to and separation from mother, suffers unrequited love, contains the childhood friend andgames.
-In El Mundo, we are all born in Valencia and we all feel the quizzical, comical and painful beauty of life, because El Mundo is a world that can be anybody’s.
+Episodes that become uncannily surreal under the exquisite hand of Millás.
+They are so candidly told that one cannot help but feel every raw bone of his as if it were ours, and one cannot help but earnestly cry and laugh.
+A person’s mundo embraces what is seen with a child’s eyes, includes the cruelty of conservative schooling, holds the attachment to and separation from mother, suffers unrequited love, contains the childhood friends and games.
+In El Mundo, we are all born in Valencia and we all feel the quizzical, comical and painful beauty of life, because El Mundo is a world that can be anybody’s world.

 On reading Memoirs, we find out what an extraordinary life that pale curiosity was able to give to the young poet.